Last Updated on October 5, 2022

-But, trying to be more eco-friendly/plastic free in the personal health space is something I’ve been thinking about so I thought I’d share what I’ve learned about a homemade first aid kit bag.
+But, trying to be more eco-friendly/plastic free in the personal health space is something I’ve been thinking about, so I thought I’d share what I’ve learned about a homemade first aid kit bag.

 I enjoy using natural remedies like sipping ginger tea for tummy aches, taking elderberry syrup during cold season, making sure I eat lots of foods rich in probiotics for optimal gut health, and of course aiding my body during that time of the month.

 I also strongly believe in modern medicine, going to the doctor, and taking antibiotics.

 Wanted to get all of that out upfront, and I hope that you might be a little bit inspired when it comes to your own personal first aid kit.

 Several of the links below are affiliate links for more information please see my disclosure policy.

 First, decide on how you want to store the items you will include in your zero waste first aid kit.

 Instead of purchasing something new, are there items you currently own that are not serving a purpose for you?
 You can make a first aid kit box or a first aid kit bag.
 Both are great!

 Consider upcycling an old lunchbox, tupperware container, backpack, small purse, or sealable storage boxes.

 Once you’ve picked out the perfect storage container, it’s time to fill it up!
 I like to keep a large first aid kit in the house and a small first aid kit in the car, but you can make whatever fits your needs as well.